To get a grip on Calendar Time, we’ll first round out and sum up Psychological Time. Then we’ll introduce Calendar Time, and compare the two together.

 When not referring to the measure of psychological activity, Time reverts to its traditional context of Calendar, Planetary or Chronological Time.
 Since we were all raised alongside this aspect of Time, it will be far more familiar and relatable.
 To underscore its contrast to the Psychological Time aspect, let’s now call this typical life-known, Physical Universe version, Calendar Time.
 Other words to describe it are External, Shared or Outer Time.
 As well as being the version of time everyone is familiar with, Calendar Time is usually the ONLY version most people are even aware of ⏲.

-Now that you have broadened your perspective on Time (unless you already saw it this way) let’s explore more Time systems, subsystems and variants.
+Now that you’ve broadened your perspective on Time (unless you already saw it this way), let’s dive deeper.
+In the pages ahead, we’ll explore other Time systems, subsystems, and variants that influence both our inner and outer worlds.